Bud Pierce: 2016 gubernatorial election

 In March 2015, Pierce announced he would explore a campaign for governor.
 He won the Republican primary for governor on May 17, 2016, and received about 48% of the vote, defeating his closest challenger, businessman Allen Alley, by nearly 20 points.
-Pierce faced incumbent Governor Kate Brown in the general election in November.
+Pierce faced incumbent governor Kate Brown in the general election in November.

 In May 2016, Pierce endorsed Republican presidential nominee Donald Trump.
 However, in September he released a statement stating he "was hopeful that Donald Trump would rise to the occasion and unify the party and nation during the general election.
 As each day goes by, more of the opposite has taken place.
 At this point in time I need to see more from Donald Trump in the way of specific policy proposals and a more inclusive tone in order to vote for him."
 Following the release of video footage showing Donald Trump making lewd comments about women, Pierce condemned the comments, stating, "Mr. Trump's comments are degrading, unbecoming, and unacceptable, period."

 In September 2016, during a debate with Kate Brown, Pierce generated controversy and boos from the audience for saying educated women are less susceptible to domestic abuse.
 He later apologized for his remarks.

 On November 8, 2016, Pierce lost to Brown, receiving 43% of the vote.

 2022 gubernatorial election

-On November 30, 2020, Pierce announced he would be once again running for Governor in the 2022 election.
+On November 30, 2020, Pierce announced he would be once again running for governor in the 2022 election.
 In his announcement, he criticized Governor Brown (who was term limited in 2022), saying, "Oregon is currently suffering under the guidance of an oppressive and poorly performing governor."
+Pierce lost the primary to Christine Drazan, who went on to lose the general election to Tina Kotek.